The Property Finders

 In the more established coastal areas we may use estate agents who we know and trust.
 But we also have extensive networks of contacts to see what properties might be available privately.
 So we often come up with properties that are not actually ‘for sale’.
-In the more rural areas we find out who is the local runner, or ‘corredor’ as they are called in Spanish, in that particular area.
+In the more rural areas we find out who is the local runner, or ‘corredor’ in that particular area.
 We can also do targeted mailings to find potential sellers in specific developments which match the criteria.

 Free property finding services are a myth.
 We lose the ability to give independent and impartial advice if the seller pays our fee.
 We work exclusively for the buyer so there is no conflict of interest between buyer and seller.
 Estate agencies do not actively search for a property on your behalf, no matter what they say.
 And an estate agent can only access properties if the seller is willing to pay a commission, which private sellers are not.

 In almost every case, we save our clients money.
 Add up the cost of a few wasted viewing trips, never mind the time it all takes.
 Best of all, we know how the system works.
 We are convinced we will negotiate a better price than you could on your own.
 We regularly save our clients considerably more than the value of our fees in this aspect alone.